Shubham-Anand-Coder/Code-Foxie-Challenge/README.md

 	A warning is generated at each second for specific containers if their temperature goes out of the suitable range of the beer, otherwise a msg is displayed to tell that all things are fine inside.

+## My Assumptions for webapp based solution:

+1. Products will pass through multiple cities.
+2. The temperature reading of each container will be provided during registring the product in the website.
+3. Open the website register yourself and register the product by entering all the relevant details.
+4. I have used an open source openweathermap.org api to get the current temprature of the city.
+5. If the current temp of the city , exceeds the temp bound the product which was mentioned while registring the product, it will generate an alert.
+6. If the truck travels across states to deliver the product, we will have to contiously change the city name , which can be done real time using google map api.

+## Console Based Solution has been implemented as follows ---

 ## Sample Input: